-Growth of solid-state image sensor caused disruption to Kodak
+The growth of solid-state image sensors caused disruption to Kodak

 The invention of the electronic imaging sensor (charge-coupled device) at the Bell laboratory opened a new era of innovation in imaging and camera.
 Again, Sony succeeded in leveraging it; but due to digital imaging’s destructive force, American icon Kodak got bankrupt.

 PC caused destruction to the mini-computer industry

 The PC created an opportunity for Apple and Microsoft to get birth.
 They became giants because of the emergence of PC technology.
 But along the way, giants like IBM or DEC faced serious destructive force, making DEC bankrupt.
 However, was there a way for incumbents to avoid such a catastrophe?

 Apple used multi-touch technology to reshape the smartphone industry